Bistecca Italian Steakhouse, Modern Upscale Winner

-Crusty delicious bread is served to each table with butter and a delicious olive tapenade.
-Chef Alberto Baffoni probably has his own unique recipe for this tapenade.
+Crusty, delicious bread is served to each table with butter and a delicious olive tapenade.
+Chef Alberto Baffoni probably has his unique recipe for this tapenade.
 It was delicious with the bread.

 Pictured above is the House-made goat cheese and beet raviolo served with truffle cream and toasted almonds that I chose as my first course.
 The flavor combination was delicious!

 My hubby chose the potato and leek soup as his first course.
 The photo above is shown with cracked pepper on it.
-A domed top is lifted by the waiter prior to serving these dishes.
+The waiter lifts a domed top before serving these dishes.
 He was so happy with his choice.
-Beets are not his most favorite of foods but I think that raviolo dish could just possibly win him over!
+Beets are not his most favorite of foods, but I think that raviolo dish could win him over!
 My husband said that he would happily order that soup again.

-The chicken breast was chosen by me.
-It was described as fire grilled and served with bell pepper bandiera and parsley potatoes.
+I chose the chicken breast.
+It was described as fire-grilled and served with bell pepper Bandiera and parsley potatoes.

-I never liked chocolate cake, chocolate milk or other types of chocolate when I was a child.
-Obviously my adult taste buds have changed.
+I never liked chocolate cake, chocolate milk, or other types of chocolate when I was a child.
+My adult taste buds have changed.
 This masterpiece slice of cake was mouthwatering!
 Would I order this again?
 In a heartbeat is my answer!

-We will definitely be returning to bistecca Italian Steakhouse in the future.
-They offer 3 course business lunches for $25.
+We will be returning to bistecca Italian Steakhouse in the future.
+They offer 3-course business lunches for $25.
 Complimentary valet parking is provided.

 My hubby and I enjoyed being introduced to some new eateries during Houston Restaurant Weeks.
 The time frame was extended this year due to the devastation caused by Hurricane Harvey.
-The Houston Food Bank benefits greatly from this effort every year as it is their major annual fundraiser.
+The Houston Food Bank benefits significantly from this effort every year as it is their primary annual fundraiser.

-I am certain others use it like we did this year to try out new and different restaurants from the ones normally patronized.
+I am sure others use it like we did this year to try out new and different restaurants from the ones customarily patronized.
 The other restaurants we tried this year include the following:

 and Bistro Menil.